Smaller and More Flexible Cuckoo Filters: Distribution of random walk lengths

 Long random walks cause many cache misses and hence lead to slow insertion times.
 Therefore, short random walks are preferable.
 This can easily be achieved by increasing the space overhead of the filter, since the costly insertions happen when the filter is almost filled to its maximum capacity (see Figure \ref{fig:max_fill}).
 However, in many applications small filters are preferable, in particular, if more queries than insertions are performed.

 Figure \ref{fig:random_walk_histogram} shows the random walk length distribution of bucketed and windowed Cuckoo filters allowing a maximum random walk length of $10^4$.
-Most keys are directly inserted into a free slot and the filter performs a long random walk only for a very small fraction of keys; note the logarithmic scale of the y-axis.
+Most keys are directly inserted into a free slot.
+Only for a small fraction of keys does the filter perform a long random walk; note the logarithmic scale of the y-axis.
 Choosing a maximum load such that the filter is only filled up to $98\%$ of its maximum capacity ensures that the actual maximum random walk length is much lower than the allowed maximum random walk length of $10^4$, with $(2, 4)$ Cuckoo filters having shorter random walks compared to $(2, 2)$ Cuckoo filters.